 8. Location Pages

 These pages convey specific information about each rental property location; including its amenities.
 They may also describe a little bit about the areas you serve through property management.
-Be sure to maximize your SEO on these pages!
+Be sure to maximize your property management SEO opportunities on these pages!

 9. Unique Content Pages